Sell the Company

-- Submit the complete audited books of accounts up to the date of the order.
+- The duty of such persons to submit the complete audited books of accounts up to the date of the order.

 - Provide the date, time and place for the Company Liquidator

-- Surrender the assets and the documents of the assets.
+- Surrender the assets and the documents of the assets to the Company liquidator.

 If the tribunal finds the accounts are in order and all the required compliance have been satisfied, the tribunal would pass the order for dissolving the company within a period 60 days of receiving the application.
 After the order has been passed by the tribunal, the registrar will then issue a notice to the Official Gazette stating that such company is dissolved.

 Winding up a company voluntarily require long procedural compliance to follow.
 There are certain mandatory requirements which have to be completed to close down a company voluntarily.
 A company can be wound up voluntarily in the situations mentioned below: